-Mozambique is one of Africa’s poorest nations in Africa: over 70% percent of the population is considered to be “multidimensionally poor”, meaning that their poverty effects them in multiple ways; for example, they suffer from a lack of clean drinking water and have no access to stable electricity.
+Mozambique is one of Africa’s poorest nations: over 70% percent of the population is considered to be “multidimensionally poor”, meaning that their poverty effects them in multiple ways; for example, they suffer from a lack of clean drinking water and have no access to stable electricity.
 The south African nation of 30 million ranks 181 out of 189 countries on the UN’s Human Development Index.
 It’s GDP per capita is $1,293 according to the IMF, ranking 182 out oof 188 countries.

-The country has an abundancy of national resources such as coal, iron, and rare gems, and a strategic coast to access the global economy.
+The country has an abundance of national resources such as coal, iron, and rare gems, and a strategic coast to access the global economy.
 Despite its natural potential, Mozambique has a brutal and deadly history ranging from the colonial period to its independence and the subsequent civil war, which lasted 16 years and caused more than 1 million deaths.
-Since the end of the Mozambiquan Civil War in 1992 the country has made great progress in improving conditions, yet they are still abysmal.
+Since the end of the Mozambican Civil War in 1992 the country has made great progress in improving conditions, yet they are still abysmal.

 In 2010, trillions of cubic feet of natural gas were found of the shores of Mozambique; immediately tens of multinational energy companies wanted to expand operations into the country.
 Hundreds of billions of dollars of potential investment could revitalize the economy and boost the country toward positive growth.
 Now, an Islamic insurgency in the northern provinces threatens to plunge the country back into chaos and worsen poverty.
 Since 2017 thousands have already died and hundreds of thousands forced to flee their communities.
 In this analysis, we examine the recent attacks in Cabo Delgado province and the effects on Total’s LNG project.